ska-telescope/webjive/ska-webapps-react-skeleton/README.md

 Run tests interactively with

     > npm test

 Jest also provides  the code analysis framework.

-Running the tests will create (or update) reports for style and code coverage inside the  htmlcov folder

-Inside this folder a rundown of the issues found will be accessible using the index.html file All the tests should pass before merging the code
+To run a full set of tests including coverage statistics run:

+    > npm run-script test:coverage

+Running this command will run all the tests and also check the code style and test coverage.
-By default it uses the airBnB default  style rules see: [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+By default it uses the airBnB default style rules see: [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).

+The results are displayed in the console.
+They are also written to the  `coverage` folder as:

+* `lcov-report` - a coverage report as a series of html pages
+* `clover.xml`  - A clover coverage report that can be viewed in the clover code-coverage tools
+* `coverage-final.json` - A json format.

+The  `coverage\lcov-report\`  folder contains a readable rundown of the issues found  which is accessible using the `index.html` file

-Code analysis should only raise document related warnings (i.e. #FIXME comments) before merging the code
+Code analysis should only raise document related warnings (i.e. // FIXME: comments) before merging the code.

+All the tests should pass before merging the code

 ## Writing documentation ##